bcit-ci/CodeIgniter/user_guide_src/source/libraries/file_uploading.rst

 The Controller
 ==============

-Using a text editor, create a controller called Upload.php.
+Using a text editor, create a controller called Uploader.php.
 In it, place this code and save it to your **application/controllers/** directory::

 	<?php

-	class Upload extends CI_Controller {
+	class Uploader extends CI_Controller {

 		public function __construct()
 		{